How to Tackle TITA Questions in CAT 2025: Tips & Strategies

 Tip-on-How-to-Solve-TITA-Questions-in%20CAT

 To know how to approach CAT TITA questions, time management is key when dealing with these questions.
-As mentioned above, CAT 2025 will have a sectional time duration, and candidates will be given 40 minutes per section to answer both MCQs and TITA questions.
-Efficiently managing this time is essential to tackle TITA in the CAT exam successfully, ensuring that candidates can attempt all questions with the right balance of speed and accuracy.
+As mentioned above, CAT 2025 will have a sectional time duration, and candidates will be given 40 minutes per section to answer both multiple-choice questions (MCQs) and true-in-answer (TITA) questions.
+Efficiently managing this time is crucial for tackling TITA in the CAT exam successfully, ensuring that candidates can attempt all questions with the right balance of speed and accuracy.

 • TITA questions can be time-consuming if not practised well in advance.

-• Time management of TITA questions is very important and can turn a candidate's efforts into great marks.
+• Time management of TITA questions is crucial and can significantly impact a candidate's performance and ultimately their marks.

 • Divide your day into productive, timely hours and make a proper timetable.

-• Devote one hour daily for each section for TITA questions and practice them.
+• Devote one hour daily to each section for TITA questions and practice them.

-• Speaking about time management, CAT topper Lakshya Kumar said that he considered time management as the fourth section and focussed on it with full dedication without any carelessness.
+• Speaking about time management, CAT topper Lakshya Kumar said that he considered time management as the fourth section and focused on it with complete dedication without any carelessness.

-• First time CAT takers, time management will surely benefit in the following ways
+• First-time CAT takers will surely benefit from time management in the following ways.

 • Efficiency Improvement